jonashaag/django-addanother/docs/edit-related.rst

       model = Foo
       ...

-If you need the *edit related* button only, but not the *add another*, wrap your widget with the :class:`EditSelectedWidgetWrapper` class and remove the add URL.
+If you need the edit-related button only, but not the add-another, wrap your widget with the :class:`EditSelectedWidgetWrapper` class and remove the add URL.